StreetTT/TVRat/README.md

 	2. In the root directory of the program,  edit `Shows.txt` to contain the names of the TV shows you want to manage, each on a new line.

-	3. In the root directory of the program, create a file called `.env` and add the following environment variables:
+	3. In the root directory of the program, edit `.env` and change the following environment variables:

 	`notionToken`: Your Internal Integration Token, hiden in the new integration just created